John M. Belk Impact Fellowship

 The John M. Belk Impact Fellowship honors the legacy of John M. Belk – a man who exemplified servant leadership and consistently sought out ways to lift up others.

 In 2020 the John M. Belk Endowment and The Hunt Institute came together to develop The John M. Belk Impact Fellowship.
-Designed with the goal of building future leaders in the area of social impact, the Fellowship places college students in 10-month long internships with organizations focused on providing equitable access to quality education.
+Designed with the goal of building future leaders in the area of social impact, the Fellowship places students currently enrolled in community college, undergraduate, or graduate programs in North Carolina, in 10-month long internships with one of our host site partners focused on providing equitable access to quality education.

 Training Students to Make an Impact